radanalyticsio/oshinko-specs/cluster-configs.md

 		"workerCount": 2
 	      }
     }

-A `namedConfig` field should be added that can be used to refer to a stored configuration by name.
-For example:

     {
+      "name": "skynet",
+      "config":
+              {
-      "name": "fred",
+	        "name": "huge"
-      "namedConfig": "small",
 	      }
+    }

+    {
+      "name": "slightlybigger",
+      "config":
+              {
+	        "name": "small"
+		"workerCount": 3
+	      }
+    }

-If the namedConfig field is set, the value will be used to look up a stored configuration.
-If the configuration is not found an error will be returned, otherwise the configuration will be read and used as the initial configuration for the cluster.
-If the `config` field is also set, any fields in the config object will be used to update the fields read from the named configuration.
-In this way a user can tweak an existing named configuration if desired without creating a new, separate named configuration or specifying an entire configuration in the config object if something similar exists.
+The initial configuration for all clusters will be the `default` configuration.
+If the config object specifies the name of a stored configuration, that stored configuration will be retrieved and used to update the cluster configuration.
+Lastly, any other settings in the config object will be used to update the configuration again resulting in a final set of values.

-Named configurations can be managed as a ConfigMap object, and that object can be mounted on the oshinko-rest pod as a volume.
+Named configurations can be managed through a ConfigMap object, and that object can be mounted on the oshinko-rest pod as a volume.
 This will provide persistent storage for the named configurations within a project.
 Users will be able to dynamically create and modify named cluster configurations with this mechanism.
+In general, named cluster configurations do not need to specify values for all configuration setttings, with one exception.

+There will be a hardcoded value for the `default` cluster configuration in oshinko-rest which will always be accessible.
+A user may override the default configuration by adding a `default` to the ConfigMap object.
+In this particular case, the user must specify a value for every configuration setting or the new default configuration will be considered invalid.

-The oshinko-rest template can be modified to mount a ConfigMap of a fixed name at a fixed location, for example "oshinko-cluster-configurations" at /etc/oshinko-cluster-configurations.
+The oshinko-rest template will be modified to mount a ConfigMap of a fixed name at a fixed location, for example "oshinko-cluster-configurations" at /etc/oshinko-cluster-configurations.